Juan Carlos Navarro (basketball): Post-playing career

 After Navarro retired from playing professional basketball, in August 2018, he began working in the front office of the Spanish Liga ACB club FC Barcelona.
 In April 2021, Navarro was appointed as Barcelona's general manager, by the President of the club, Joan Laporta.
 Navarro replaced Nacho Rodríguez in the role.
+On July 31, 2026, the club announced Navarro would be stepping away from his role as general manager to become an ambassador and player mentor for Barcelona's basketball section.
+He was replaced on the job by Xevi Pujol.